 If you have a particular skill or talent that you would like to share with the world, one of the best ways to go about this is through freelancing.
 About 30% of the world’s workforce does some form of freelance work.
 This number is expected to even go higher as technology advancements make freelancing even easier than before.
 Freelancing can either be done locally or remotely.
 But most of the freelancers in this era work remotely thanks to the fast internet that enables seamless communication between freelancers and clients

 Platforms like Upwork and Fiverr have made it easier for freelancers to connect with those that need their services.
+And new up-and-coming platforms like Kwork allow freelancers to find more clients thanks to low competition and more interest from potential buyers.
 It is now possible to deal with a client you have never met with these platforms acting as the mediator.
 All freelancers know that as you get more experience and good at your craft, more clients will start coming your way.
 Satisfying all these clients may not be possible if you continue operating as a single person.
 It is at this point that you need to think of scaling up and turn your freelancing career into an actual business.
 Let’s look at some of the strategies you can use to scale up as a freelancer.

 Strategy #1: Increasing price